mmtan/IntroPython/README.md

 # Introduction to Programming using Python
 This website contains all the practice exercises, quizzes, exams and lab assigments used in the course Introduction to Programming.

-**These documents are not to be sold, published, or distributed without the authors’ consent.**
+**These documents are not to be sold, published, or distributed without the author's consent.**

 Instructor: Dr. Ming Ming Tan